FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 - After it finishes, close the window.
 Now you're gonna select KH3 and click "Configure", and there, in the Game options, point the executable to `KINGDOM HEARTS III.exe` is, then, in working directory, select the Win64 folder that contains the exe.
 - Test it out, it should work.
 Controllers like the Dualshock 4 are natively supported here, so just plug and play, and enjoy!

+- EXTRA: If you wanna use Lutris via Flatpak (for Steam users) you might wanna try this script right here for applying mf-install into your Wine bottle: `#!/bin/bash flatpak run --command=bottles-cli com.usebottles.bottles shell -b 'BOTTLE' -i './mf-install.sh'`
 ## Kingdom Hearts III - Heroic Games Launcher

 - Same as Lutris, but